This blog post will go through every exercise that will help address your Rhomboid muscle pain.

 6. Release other tight muscles

-There are other muscles that pull the shoulder blade out of the ideal alignment.
+There are certain muscles (such as the Pectoralis Major/Minor, Serratus Anterior and Latissimus Dorsi) that pull the shoulder blades forwards… and thus out of the ideal alignment.

 - Locate your Pec Major/Minor and Subclavius muscle.